ci1xgk/Fellowship_Webpage/Merewether3-4.md

 #### Water depth at stage points output file (`.stage`)

-This text file contains the water depth values (in meter) for each stage point specified in the `.stage` input file.
+This text file contains the water depth values (in metre) for each stage point specified in the `.stage` input file.
 The data will be written at each time interval specified by `massint` in the `.par` file.

 [back](/Merewether3.md)